Is It Worth Earning an MBA as a Non-Business Student?

 Strategies and Tips for Earning an MBA as a Non-Business Major

-Prospective MBA students should review the admission requirements at their prospective programs.
-Some programs may not list prerequisite business courses.
-Others offer preparatory courses for admitted MBA students.
+Prospective MBA students should review the admission requirements at schools they’re interested in.
+Some programs may not list prerequisite business courses, while others offer preparatory courses for admitted MBA students.

 Applicants without a business degree can potentially save time and money by researching MBA programs where they already meet the requirements.

-Most MBA programs will require you to take the GMAT (Graduate Management Assessment Test).
+Most MBA programs require you to take the Graduate Management Assessment Test (GMAT).
 The GMAT tests specific skills and abilities required during an MBA program, including data analysis, reasoning, communication, and problem-solving skills.

-As a result, applicants without a business degree should invest time into studying for the GMAT.
+As a result, applicants without a business degree should consider investing time into studying for the GMAT.
 A high GMAT score can reassure the admission committee that you can succeed in a graduate-level business program.

-In 2021, 29% of incoming MBA students hold a bachelor's degree in the humanities or social sciences, according to GMAC data.
-Another 37% hold a STEM degree.
-Online programs appeal to working professionals and busy adults who cannot relocate or attend a full-time on-campus program.
+According to GMAC data, 29% of incoming MBA students held a bachelor’s degree in the humanities or social sciences in 2021, and another 37% held a STEM degree.
+Online programs appeal to working professionals and students interested in programs far away.

 MBA Alternatives

-Gaining professional experience can not only help college graduates increase their salary, but it can also increase their chances of getting into an MBA program.
+Gaining professional experience can not only help college graduates increase their salaries but also increase their chances of getting into an MBA program.
 At many top business schools, MBA students work for five years or more before pursuing a graduate degree.

-A specialized master's program, like a master's in technology or human resources management, might also make more sense than an MBA, depending on your career goals.
+Depending on your career goals, a specialized master’s program, like a master’s in technology or human resources management, might also be more appropriate than an MBA.

 Frequently Asked Questions About MBA Degrees